izotx/JMCBeaconManager/README.md

 # JMCiBeaconManager
+> iBeacon is a name of technology that is enabling new location awareness possibilities for apps.
+"Leveraging Bluetooth Low Energy (BLE), a device with iBeacon technology can be used to establish a region around an object.
+This allows an iOS device to determine when it has entered or left the region, along with an estimation of proximity to a beacon."

+An iBeacon Manager library was created to simplify your interactions with iBeacons.
+In essence it serves several roles:

+1. Checking the iBeacon permission matrix
+2. Registering & listening for nearby beacons
+3. Detecting nearby beacons
+4. Visualizing nearby beacons in a radar look like custom made user interface.

-> An iBeacon Manager class that is responsible for detecting beacons nearby. 🔶
+that is responsible for detecting beacons nearby. 🔶

 [![Version](https://img.shields.io/cocoapods/v/JMCiBeaconManager.svg?style=flat)](http://cocoapods.org/pods/JMCiBeaconManager)
 [![License](https://img.shields.io/cocoapods/l/JMCiBeaconManager.svg?style=flat)](http://cocoapods.org/pods/JMCiBeaconManager)